 - Again, repeating the phrases for this person or group: “May you be happy.
 May you be peaceful.
 May you be free from suffering.”

 Unsure about your unconscious biases?
 Try the free online tests offered by Harvard’s Project Implicit.

 2. Self-Compassion Meditation

 There are several types of self-compassion meditations, and I recommend you find one that best suits you.
-The below practice uses a little bit of trickery to help you generate feelings of compassion for yourself.
-One big hurdle for many people in this culture is conjuring the feeling of compassion for self.
-This practice allows you to first connect with the feeling of compassion for someone else, which you can then direct toward yourself.
+This practice uses a little bit of trickery to help you generate feelings of compassion for yourself because that’s a big hurdle for many people in this culture.
+This meditation invites you to first connect with the feeling of compassion for someone else, which you can then direct toward yourself.

 - Find a comfortable, upright position.
 Gently close your eyes and take a few deep breaths, inhaling through the nose and exhaling through the mouth.